pverscha/phd_thesis/13-chapter_3_unipept_desktop_v2.md

 \newpage

 \color{gray}
-*This chapter contains a verbatim copy of the manuscript by Verschaffelt et al., 2023 as submitted to the bioRXiv preprint server.*
+*This chapter contains a verbatim copy of the manuscript by Verschaffelt et al., 2023 as submitted to the bioRXiv preprint server.
+An addendum has been added at the end of this chapter that highlights the computational challenges encountered during the development of this desktop application.*
 \color{black}

 **Abstract** ---